MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/00 Projects/Far From the Marsh/MW May Modathon 2024 Week 1 - Brainstorming.md

 ## Theme - Mysticism and Prophecy

 ### Brainstorming Plot Ideas

-1. **A missing student of mysticism** ^b8a259
+> [!recite] Theme - 'Mysticism and Prophecy'
+>
+> These are the two possible concepts I came up with for the theme:
+>
+> > [!success] Option One: _A Missing Student of Mysticism_
+> >
-	- explore their home/laboratory and pick up the pieces of what happened through fragmentary notes
+> > - explore their home/laboratory and pick up the pieces of what happened through fragmentary notes
-	- lost while trying to discern patterns from the past - in search of a prophecy?
+> > - lost while trying to discern patterns from the past - in search of a prophecy?
-	- Tell a story in a single room through notes and environmental worldbuilding
+> > - Tell a story in a single room through notes and environmental worldbuilding
-2. **The Nerevarine Prophecies**
+>
+><br>
+>
+> > [!failure] Option Two: _The Failed Nerevarine Incarnates_
-	- Perhaps an exploration of the fate of one of the [Failed Incarnates](https://en.uesp.net/wiki/Lore:Failed_Incarnates) such as [[Lore-Peakstar - The Unofficial Elder Scrolls Pages (UESP)|Peakstar]]
+> > - Perhaps an exploration of the fate of one of the [Failed Incarnates](https://en.uesp.net/wiki/Lore:Failed_Incarnates) such as [[Lore-Peakstar - The Unofficial Elder Scrolls Pages (UESP)|Peakstar]]
-		- Though rumors abound regarding Peakstars fate, they fell fighting an Ash Vampire.
+> > 	- Though rumors abound regarding Peakstars fate, they fell fighting an Ash Vampire.
 A quest could follow someone else's attempts to find them

-> [!success] Option 1 Chosen
 >
-> A missing student of mysticism
+> Ultimately I decided against the second option, as I could not come up with a convincing enough concept for the fate of any of the Failed Incarnates.
+The first option offered more flexibility.

+^b8a259